sourcegraph/about/docs/terms-dotcom.md

 </span>

-<span style="color:#777777"><i>**Short version**: The services and public code data are provided “as is” with no guarantees of any kind (unless applicable law provides you additional mandatory rights).
+<span style="color:#777777"><i>**Short version**: The Services and Code Data are provided “as is” with no guarantees of any kind (unless applicable law provides you additional mandatory rights).
 Please read this section carefully.</i></span>

-THE SERVICES AND PUBLIC CODE DATA, AND ANY OTHER SOFTWARE, APPLICATIONS, PRODUCTS, AND SERVICES MADE AVAILABLE ON OR IN CONNECTION WITH THE SERVICES ARE PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS WITHOUT WARRANTIES OF ANY KIND, WHETHER EXPRESS, IMPLIED, OR OTHERWISE.
+THE SERVICES AND CODE DATA, AND ANY OTHER SOFTWARE, APPLICATIONS, PRODUCTS, AND SERVICES MADE AVAILABLE ON OR IN CONNECTION WITH THE SERVICES ARE PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS WITHOUT WARRANTIES OF ANY KIND, WHETHER EXPRESS, IMPLIED, OR OTHERWISE.
 WITHOUT LIMITING THE GENERALITY OF THE FOREGOING, TO THE FULLEST EXTENT PERMISSIBLE UNDER APPLICABLE LAW, SOURCEGRAPH DISCLAIMS, ON BEHALF OF ITSELF AND ITS LICENSORS, ALL WARRANTIES, WHETHER EXPRESS, IMPLIED, OR OTHERWISE, INCLUDING BUT NOT LIMITED TO ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NONINFRINGEMENT.
-FURTHER, WE DO NOT WARRANT THAT THE SERVICES OR PUBLIC CODE DATA OR ANY PART THEREOF (OR YOUR ACCESS THERETO) WILL BE UNINTERRUPTED, ERROR-FREE, OR FREE FROM VIRUSES OR OTHER HARMFUL COMPONENTS, WILL MEET YOUR REQUIREMENTS, OR THAT DEFECTS WILL BE CORRECTED.
+FURTHER, WE DO NOT WARRANT THAT THE SERVICES OR CODE DATA OR ANY PART THEREOF (OR YOUR ACCESS THERETO) WILL BE UNINTERRUPTED, ERROR-FREE, OR FREE FROM VIRUSES OR OTHER HARMFUL COMPONENTS, WILL MEET YOUR REQUIREMENTS, OR THAT DEFECTS WILL BE CORRECTED.

 CERTAIN JURISDICTIONS DO NOT ALLOW LIMITATIONS ON IMPLIED WARRANTIES OR THE EXCLUSION OR LIMITATION OF CERTAIN DAMAGES.
 IF THESE LAWS APPLY TO YOU, SOME OR ALL OF THE ABOVE DISCLAIMERS, EXCLUSIONS, OR LIMITATIONS MAY NOT APPLY TO YOU, AND YOU MAY HAVE ADDITIONAL RIGHTS AS PROVIDED BY LAW.